Geodesy at Curtin

 Geodesy is among the oldest of natural sciences, and involves the study of the Earth's shape and gravity field.
 It forms the scientific basis for precise positioning over large areas, navigation, mapping and charting, and studies of the physics and dynamics of the Earth.

-The Western Australian Centre for Geodesy is an active research team of national and international repute that forms part of the Department of Spatial Sciences at Curtin University.
+The Western Australian Geodesy Group is an active research team of national and international repute that forms part of the Department of Spatial Sciences at Curtin University.
 It is also a component of the University's Institute for Geoscience Research.